Updated: 21 May 2013

 As a retired technologist and educator, I often think back on 'the way we were' and discuss the past, present, and future with colleagues.
 Many disagreements, but we tend to agree that the 1960s to the 1980s were a wonderful time to be working in transfusion medicine.

 Hence, I was sad to learn that the 3-day Durham 'Blood Group Serology' conference in the UK, offered every 2 years since 1982, has been suspended indefinitely.
-[For info: 2012 conference]
+[Sorry.
+The website is long gone, so I cannot reference it.]

 Over the years, Durham drew some of the glitterati of blood banking, as well as many UK-based 'trench workers' who make the entire system work.